scottmaran/run_pass_prediction/README.md

 - Number of timeouts for the offense and defense
 With 100K training examples from 2016-2019, he gets 69.1% accuracy.

+### Further Thoughts

+#### RPO
+Only 2.8% of plays had the OPTION feature designated as true.
+And out of all of those instances, every play was a run.
+Thus I just left them in and treated them as runs.

 ### Sources
 1) [Open Source Football](https://opensourcefootball.com/posts/2020-09-07-estimating-runpass-tendencies-with-tidymodels-and-nflfastr/)